fenago/pytest-quick-start-guide/testing-with-pytest/Lab_2.md

 ### What’s Next

-You’ve run through a lot of the power of pytest in this lab.
-Even with just what’s covered here, you can start supercharging your test suites.
-In many of the examples, you used a fixture called initialized_tasks_db.
-Fixtures can sepa- rate retrieving and/or generating test data from the real guts of a test function.
-They can also separate common code so that multiple test functions can use the same setup.
 In the next lab, you’ll take a deep dive into the wonderful world of pytest fixtures.